wpilibsuite/frc-docs/source/docs/software/wpilib-tools/axon/labeling-a-dataset-with-supervisely.rst

 .. image:: images/dataset/video_split.png
   :alt: The correct plugin selected.

 With the correct plugin selected, the video can be dragged in to the upload box.
 This will upload the video to Supervisely, and move to a different screen (shown below).
-Here, the Project should be given a name, and the import should be started, which will convert the video into several thousand individual images.
+Here, the project should be given a name, and the import should be started, which will convert the video into several thousand individual images.

 .. image:: images/dataset/name_import.png
   :alt: Naming the Project.